 - Parowan Gap Petroglyphs - Free to visit, these Native American Petroglyphs are thought to date back almost a thousand years.

 - Zion National Park and Temple of Sinawava - The Temple of Sinawava is located in Zion National Park and contains a paved trail along the Virgin River complete with waterfalls and flower gardens.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Moqui Cave - Once used as a speakeasy and now converted into a natural history museum, Moqui Cave boasts an incredible rock collection and gift shop.